 This is equally important in case of termination of the contract due to breach of contract by the Contractor where the Contracting Authority is entitled to use the equipment, temporary works, plant and materials on the site to complete the works $(Art.
-43.3)^1$ and where the Contracting Authority is entitled to purchase equipment, temporary structures, plant and materials (Art.
+43.3)^{25}$ and where the Contracting Authority is entitled to purchase equipment, temporary structures, plant and materials (Art.
 65.2).
 The situation is different when the Contractor is entitled to terminate the contract.
 In that case he may remove his equipment from the site, subject, however, to the law of the state of the Contracting Authority.

-Article 43.4 provides for the situation where the Contractor hires equipment, temporary works etc. It requests the Contractor to agree with the owner to hire these items to the Contracting Authority on the same terms as they were hired by the Contractor, in the event of termination by the Contracting Authority.
+Article 43.4 provides for the situation where the Contractor hires equipment, temporary works etc. It requests the Contractor to agree with the owner to hire these items to the Contracting Authority on the same terms as they were hired by the Contractor, in the event of termination by the Contracting same terms as they were hired by the Contractor, in the event of termination by the Contracting Authority.
 It also requires the owner to permit their use by another contractor employed by the Contracting Authority for completing the works.